Over dozen vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 23.
-A total of 13 trucks and one passenger car of Russian peacekeepers have once again driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 25.
+Russian peacekeepers' convoy of 18 vehicles has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.

+Thus, a total of 46 vehicles have already passed along the mentioned road today.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.